 John Michael Marrs (Cyrano and as cast) was last seen at Amphibian as C.S.
 Lewis in Freud’s Last Session.
 Other DFW credits include Water Tower Theatre (Pride and Prejudice; The Gospel According to Thomas Jefferson, Charles Dickens, and Count Leo Tolstoy: Discord; One Man, Two Guvnors; and The Explorers Club (a coproduction with Stage West Theatre).
 New York/Off-Broadway credits include New York Classical Theatre and Ohio Theatre, as well as readings and workshops with the Public Theater, Cherry Lane Theatre, Rattlestick Playwrights Theater, and New World Stages.
 Regional credits include the Shakespeare Theatre Company in Washington D.C., (Julius Caesar, Antony and Cleopatra); the Denver Center for the Performing Arts (The Liar, The Taming of the Shrew, The Colorado New Play Summit); Pioneer Theatre Company (Dracula); and two seasons with the Alabama Shakespeare Festival.
 Film and voiceover credits include The Mystery of Matter for PBS and the Kennedy Center’s Vital Voices' Fatema Akbari Tribute.
 John-Michael has trained and devised work with SITI Company is a graduate of the University of Alabama/Alabama Shakespeare Festival and Baylor University.

 Anastasia Muñoz (Le Bret and as cast) is honored to return to the Amphibian stage after playing Sophia in Smart Pretty Funny.
 She is a native to DFW and was most recently seen as Henrietta Leavitt in Silent Sky at Watertower Theatre, Brutus in Julius Caesar with Shakespeare in the Bar, and Kate Hardcastle in She Stoops to Conquer with Shakespeare Dallas.
-She has also worked with Stage West, Dallas Theatre Center, Casa Mañana, Undermain Theater, Theatre 3, Dallas Children’s Theatre, Ochre House and the Drama Club.
+She has also worked with Stage West, Dallas Theater Center, Casa Mañana, Undermain Theater, Theatre 3, Dallas Children’s Theater, Ochre House and the Drama Club.
 She is a voice actor with FUNimation Entertainment.
 She is the founder and Artistic Director of Arts Mission Oak Cliff, an artist co-working and education center in west Dallas that encourages a vibrant community through creativity.